boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    {{!I-D.ietf-teas-ietf-network-slices}} defines a framework for network slicing in the context of networks built using IETF technologies.
-The RFC XXXX network slicing framework introduces the concept of a Network Resource Partition (NRP), which is simply a collection of resources identified in the underlay network.
+The RFC XXXX network slicing framework introduces the concept of a Network Resource Partition (NRP), which is a collection of resources identified in the underlay network.
 There could be multiple realizations of RFC XXXX Network Slice and NRP concepts, where each realization might be optimized for the different network slicing use cases.

-   This document describes an RFC XXXX Network Slice realization model in IP/MPLS networks, using a single NRP and with a focus on fulfilling 5G slicing connectivity requirements.
+   This document describes an RFC XXXX Network Slice realization model in IP/MPLS networks, using one or more NRPs and with a focus on fulfilling 5G slicing connectivity requirements.
    This realization model leverages many building blocks currently commonly used in service provider networks.